Have a question for us?

 No!
 Once installed, your BeeBox needs no regular maintenance.
 We advise that you clean out your BeeBox at the beginning of autumn, when the nest is no longer occupied, and place new nesting material in your BeeBox at the start of spring.

-Ideally you want to install your BeeBox at the end of winter or at the beginning of spring.
-This will ensure that it is available for new queen bumblebees when they come out of hibernation and are on the look out for a suitable nesting spot.
+Ideally you want to install your BeeBox at the end of summer or at the beginning of spring.
+This will ensure that it is available for new queen bumblebees before and after hibernation when they are on the lookout for a suitable nesting spot.